Want to see only the best of Thailand? Learn what to expect...

 - Deluxe Room, 40sqm with balcony and garden view.

-- Winner of Certificate of Excellence and #1 on TripAdvisor.
+- #4 and granted Certificate of Excellence on TripAdvisor.

 - Best time for this trip: Unlike other beach destinations in Thailand, Koh Samui's rain season runs through May to early December, with the peaks at September, October and November.
 Rainfall can be heavy and rapid, accompanied with strong wind that forces flights to cancellation in case of typhoons.
 However, temperature is mild all year around, floating from 26 to 30c and this makes it a pleasant choice as long as you choose a nice hotel that compensates being held out to outdoor activities.